 “It’s important to establish the layout of your appliances to make sure that the services – gas and electricity – can be correctly positioned,” says Rina.
 Here are three options:

-Check out our wide range of Kaboodle Kitchen products, which are perfect for your outdoor kitchen.
+Check out our wide range of barbecue kitchens, which are perfect for your outdoor kitchen set-up.

 Photo credit: James Hardie, Space Landscape Designs, Sue Stubbs and AlfrescoPlus